 2. DON'T MOVE A MUSSEL

 Invasive mussels—specifically zebra, quagga, and golden mussels—threaten the province’s lakes, rivers, and infrastructure.
 These tiny but destructive freshwater species can clog water intake systems, damage boats, disrupt ecosystems, and cost millions in maintenance and control.
 Alberta is currently mussel-free, but they are increasingly establishing in waterbodies in Manitoba, and around 15-20 mussel-fouled watercraft per year are intercepted at provincial watercraft inspection stations.
-Mussels can survive out of water for up to 30 days and easily hitch a ride on boats, trailers, and gear.
-Zebra, quagga, and golden mussels attach themselves to any hard surface - an ATTACHED mussel is an INVASIVE mussel and must be reported—native mussels are present in the province, but they will not attach and rather bury within the sediment of rivers and lakes.
 Females can produce up to one million eggs each year.
 Their larvae (called veligers) are microscopic and float in water.
 As filter feeders, invasive mussels strip nutrients from the water, collapsing aquatic food webs and threatening native species.
+Mussels can survive out of water for up to 30 days and easily hitch a ride on boats, trailers, and gear.
+Zebra, quagga, and golden mussels attach themselves to any hard surface - an ATTACHED mussel is an INVASIVE mussel and must be reported—native mussels are present in the province, but they will not attach and rather bury within the sediment of rivers and lakes.

 3. IF IT FLOATS, IT'S A BOAT

-Objects like inflatables, air mattresses, paddleboards, rafts, and dinghies are all considered a small vessel or boat and should be inspected for aquatic invasive species and cleaned.
-Many people don’t realize that even non-motorized or hand-launched watercrafts can carry invasive species, making public education vital.
-“If It Floats, It’s a Boat” reinforces that no vessel is exempt from these rules, so stopping for inspection isn’t optional; it’s the law.
+Objects like inflatable kayaks, paddleboards, and rafts are all considered watercraft since they are used for navigation and must be inspected for aquatic invasive species and cleaned.
 When highway signage indicates that a watercraft inspection station is open, anyone transporting any type of watercraft must stop for inspection.
+If in doubt, stop for inspection!
 These checks help prevent the spread of aquatic invasive species into Alberta’s waters.
-Skipping an open inspection station while transporting a watercraft is a serious offence and can lead to a $4,200 fine.
-By treating every floating device with the same care, Albertans can help protect lakes, rivers, and infrastructure from irreversible harm.
+By treating every watercraft with the same care, Albertans can help protect lakes, rivers, and infrastructure from irreversible harm.

 4. KNOW THE LAW